Tennessee QB Brian Maurer leaves game with No. 1 Alabama

 He sustained a concussion in the first half last week against Mississippi State and didn’t return to that game.

-The freshman was 5-of-7 passing for 62 yards with an interception so far against the Tide.
+The freshman was 5-of-7 passing for 62 yards with an interception against the Tide.

 More AP college football: https://apnews.com/Collegefootball and https://twitter.com/AP_Top25